Washington Literary Society and Debating Union: Symbols

 The motto of the Washington Literary Society is Quam fluctus diversi, quam mare conjuncti or "Though the waves are many, the sea is one".
-Its color is white.
+Its colors are white and maroon.
 Its flower is the white rose.
 Its nickname is The Wash.

+The Society also has several other mottos adopted during the years of the Second Refounding.
+"Get Involved and Speak Out!" was adopted during the Second Refounding years, likely in the spirit of student activism in the late 1970s.
+"Sigma Beta Phi, Conquer or Die!" is the Society's rallying cry, and Exitus acta probat, "the ends justify the means" is the Society's other Latin motto adopted from George Washington's coat of arms.

 Washington Hall

 The Washington Society was without permanent meeting facilities from 1842 to 1849 when they were granted a room in Hotel B, where they remained through much of the 19th century.
 In 1852, the Society asked for permission to enlarge its room in Hotel B; University historian Philip Alexander Bruce notes that this was the origin of the use of the name Washington Hall to describe these chambers.
 In 1869, the reorganized society expanded the hall to its current dimensions.
 In the year 1896, following the burning of the Rotunda and the destruction of the Annex, law classes were held in Washington Hall.
 The university took possession of the Hall sometime after 1929 when there was no Society to maintain the building.
 Washington Hall now houses the University of Virginia's Office for Equal Opportunity and Civil Rights.